alexsin368/GenAIExamples/MultimodalQnA/docker_compose/intel/cpu/xeon/README.md

 ### Start all the services Docker Containers

+#### Default startup

-> Before running the docker compose command, you need to be in the folder that has the docker compose yaml file
+Before running the `docker compose` command, you need to be in the folder that has the `docker compose` YAML file

 ```bash
 cd GenAIExamples/MultimodalQnA/docker_compose/intel/cpu/xeon/
 docker compose -f compose.yaml up -d
 ```

+#### Startup with Milvus vector database

-> Alternatively, you can run docker compose with `compose_milvus.yaml` to use the Milvus vector database:
+Alternatively, you can run docker compose with `compose_milvus.yaml` to use the Milvus vector database:

 ```bash
 export MILVUS_HOST=${host_ip}